datavillage-me/developer-documentation/docs/console/header.md

 1. Application name.
 2. Application internal ID.
-3. If enabled in settings: the `Jupyter Console` access link to interact and test the application algorithm.
+3. If enabled in settings: the `Jupyter Console` access link to interact and test the application algorithm in your notebook.
-4. The `Console Link` from where you will be able to sign in your application with a user account.
+4. The `Consent Link` from where you will be able to sign in your application with a user account.
-5. Status of the cage.
+5. Status of the collaboration space `Datacage`.